Euro starter kits: Malta

 The first Maltese euro coins were made available to the public on 1 December 2007, as business starter packs worth €131 each were introduced for small businesses to fill up their cash registers with a sufficient amount of euro coins before €-day.
-Mini-kits each worth €11.65 were made available to the general public on 10 December 2007.
+Mini-kits each worth €11.65 (5.001 MTL, rounded down to 5 MTL) were made available to the general public on 10 December 2007.
 Malta issued 33,000 business starter kits and 330,000 starter kits for the general public.
 All the 33,000 starter kits for businesses were sold.

 Monaco

 Despite not being a member of the European Union, in 1999 Monaco also adopted the euro.
 This is mainly because Monaco never had its own currency and was using the French franc.
 The European Union has a special agreement with Monaco that normates the minting of a limited number of euro coins.
 Late in 2001, Monaco issued 51,200 starter kits for the nominal price of €15.25 (100 francs) each; however, today their price on commercial websites is more than €600.